-A: Hiring a DUI lawyer is absolutely worth it because DUI is one of only two only jailable traffic infractions; for a first-offense DUI, if you are found guilty, you can be sent to jail for up to six months and a second offense can get you up to a year in jail, so based on the penalties alone, it’s very important to hire a lawyer right away.
-As far as making sure you have the best lawyer, you just have to ask a lot of questions, make sure you’re hiring someone who focuses a significant portion of their practice to DUI defense, make sure that person is a member of the National College for DUI Defense, and is someone who has actually conducted DUI trials and not simply accepted guilty pleas and diversion contracts.
-You want a lawyer who’s really tried these cases.
+A: Hiring a DUI lawyer is absolutely worth it because DUI is one of the two only jailable traffic infractions; for a first-offense DUI, if you are found guilty, you can be sent to jail for up to six months and a second offense can get you up to a year in jail.
+Based on the penalties alone, it’s very important to hire a lawyer right away.
+As far as making sure you have the best lawyer, you just have to ask a lot of questions.
+Make sure you’re hiring someone who focuses a significant portion of their practice to DUI defense, make sure that person is a member of the National College for DUI Defense, and make sure that the lawyer is someone who has actually conducted DUI trials and not simply accepted guilty pleas and diversion contracts.
+You want a lawyer who has significant experience in trying these cases.

 Q: Why Do Judges Think that Defending Yourself in a DUI Case is Very Ill-Advised?